 Sometimes garbage salads are the best.
 They’re the salads I make when I have a produce drawer full of stuff and I throw it all together.

 And sometimes all that stuff works so amazingly well together.
-That was this salad.
+That was this sweet and sour zucchini salad.

 It’s naturally vegan, gluten-free, light, fresh, and healthy.
 Perfect summer food and helps with the abundance of zucchini many people have now.
 Not me, I have to buy mine.

 It reminds me of salsa, but I’m calling it salad so there’s no shame in shoveling it down by the fork-full.
 Although every few bites, I piled it on tortilla chips because everything tastes better on crunchy corn chips.
 It would also make a great bruschetta topper.

 There’s so much flavor, texture, and crunch in every bite and I couldn’t get enough of it.